World’s Most Famous Symbols And Their Unknown Stories

 The Trinity knot is known by many names: Irish Love Knot, the Celtic Knot, and Celtic Love Knot, among a few.
 It is also called Triquetra, meaning ‘three-cornered’ in Latin.
 It is called so because the design uses three arcs that are interlaced.
 The knot is a popular Celtic symbol and holds deep religious meanings for the Celtic Christian church and in some cults, this symbol is used for church logos.

 But before the church adopted it as its own, it stood to mean something else.
 But what exactly, no one is sure.
 For example, it appears on ancient Indian heritage sites that are thousands of years old.
-Historians and archeologists have found it engraved on ancient German coins, carved on stones in Northern Europe of the 8th century AD, and even present on ancient architecture as decorative symbols.
+Historians and archeologists have found it engraved on ancient German coins, carved on stones in Northern Europe of the 8th century AD, and even present on ancient architecture as a decorative symbols.

 Then, of course, it has also been found decorated on the Book of Kells; not to mention that pagans and Wiccans claim it as their own and use it to represent the protective symbol of the Triple Goddess.